swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 3. We will need to allow pointer types to address nonescapable items: `UnsafePointer`, `UnsafeBufferPointer` type families, perhaps `ManagedBuffer`.
 The primary design task here is to decide what lifetime semantics we want to assign to pointer dereferencing operations, including mutations.

-4. Once we have pointers, we will also need to allow the construction of generic containers of nonescapable items, with some Sequence/Collection-like capabilities (iteration, indexing, generic algorithms, etc).
+4. Once we have pointers, we will also need to allow the construction of generic containers of nonescapable items, with some Sequence/Collection-like capabilities (iteration, indexing, generic algorithms, etc.).
 We expect the noncopyable/nonescapable container model to heavily rely on the `Span` type, which we intend to use as the basic unit of iteration, providing direct access to contiguous storage chunks.
 For containers of nonescapables in particular, this means we'll also need to generalize `Span` to allow it to capture nonescapable elements.

 5. We'll want to generalize most of the preexisting standard library protocols to allow nonescapable conforming types and (if possible) associated types.
 This is in addition to supporting noncopyability.
 This work will require adding carefully considered lifetime annotations on protocol requirements, while also carefully maintaining seamless forward/backward compatibility with the currently shipping protocol versions.
-This is expected to take several proposals; in some cases it may include carefully reworking existing semantic requirements to better match noncopyable/nonescapable use cases.
-Some protocols may not be generalizable without breaking existing code; in those cases, we may need to resort to replacing or augmenting them with brand new protocols.
-However, protocol generalizations for nonescapables is generally expected to be a smoother process than it is for noncopyables.
+This is expected to take several proposals; in some cases, it may include carefully reworking existing semantic requirements to better match noncopyable/nonescapable use cases.
+Some protocols may not be generalizable without breaking existing code; in those cases, we may need to resort to replacing or augmenting them with brand-new protocols.
+However, protocol generalizations for nonescapables are generally expected to be a smoother process than it is for noncopyables.

 ## Acknowledgements